shatayu/HayBox/README.md

 Additionally, you can hold B on plugin to get the shorter recovery coordinates that all have magnitudes about 0.8, for use with teleport recovery characters, and you can hold Down on plugin to get the crouch-walk option select.

 It also currently has built-in support for a handful more boards than mainline Haybox, notably B0XX R4, Htangl, and Rana Digital.

+Limitations: Any console polling that does not have uniform space between polls will trip up the connection.
+Notably, the Homebrew Menu, Nintendont, SmashScope on console, and third-party GCC to USB adapters can work either poorly or not at all.

 # HayBox